Brave-Robin/Brave-Robin.github.io/README.md

-# All kitties are almost ready for adoption.
+# All kitties are ready for adoption.
 You can meet a real friend for a long time. 😻

 # Contacts:
 [@Just_call_me_Sergio](https://t.me/Just_call_me_Sergio)